tvogels/sci400-honors-thesis/sci400-honors-thesis.md

 </div>

 <div class="definition" id="def:monotone">
-    We say that a path is $x$-monotone if the $x$-coordinates of a point that travels along the path do not decrease or do not increase.
+    We say that a path is $x$-monotone if the $x$-coordinates of a point that travels along the path do either not decrease or not increase along the way.
 We define $y$-monotone similarly.
 </div>

 <div class="lemma" id="le:monotone">